inaimathi/lisp-1.5-programmers-manual/README.md

 ### The source code

 The file lisp.asm was contributed by guitarvydas on Github.
 Thanks to Kendal Goodson for this lates copy (LISP.TXT).
 "As Is", found on a FLEX O/S games disk.
 Some obvious typos in the code have been corrected.
-A reasonable effort has been made to verify the code on a 6800 emulator and some additional issues has been corrected.
-There may be more errors.
+User egilkv on Github has made a reasonable effort to verify the code on a 6800 emulator, and found a few additional issues that have been corrected.
+He verified that the interpreter executes correctly in a number of test cases, but does not rule out there may be more errors.

 ### The Dr. Dobbs original article

-The article was contributed by ka5kxw on Github., and was taken from the September 1978 issue of Dr. Dobbs.
-Ot had Frits' description of his lisp system along with a handy definition of DEF for the interpreter.
+The article was contributed by ka5kxw on Github, and was taken from the September 1978 issue of Dr. Dobbs.
+It had Frits' description of his lisp system along with a handy definition of DEF for the interpreter.